* QUESTION *

 ear, for instance).

-3. THRUSTING YOUR PENIS IN TOO QUICK OR TOO DEEP
+3. THRUSTING IN PENIS TOO QUICK OR TOO DEEP

-when the penis is pushed in forcefully.
+sometimes find it painful when the penis is thrust in too fast or too deep.
 Instead, enter slowly.

-Tease her a little before entering.
-Rub the head of your penis on
+Try this, tease her a little before entering, rub the head of your penis on

 her vaginal lips.
-Push your penis in a little and withdraw it
+Or push your penis in a little then withdraw it

 Build up her anticipation until she is virtually demanding that you